 The On-Site Reaffirmation Committee of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) completed a visit to LCC on October 3, 2013.
+The College received its official letter of reaffirmation June 2014.
 The Visiting Committee's report has been forwarded to the Commission's Board of Trustees for action on reaffirmation of accreditation at their next board meeting.
 This Committee also had the responsibility to evaluate the College's Quality Enhancement Plan (QEP), which is required for reaffirmation.
 LCC's QEP is a campus-wide collaboration focusing on enhancing student learning in developmental mathematics.

-The College is committed to quality education and student success and offers 64 associate degree programs, 35 diploma programs, and 94 certificate/skills certificate programs.
+The College is committed to quality education and student success and offers 45 associate degree programs, 33 diploma programs, and 86 certificate/skills certificate programs.
 Today, LCC serves more than 5,000 curriculum students and more than 15,000 continuing education students annually.
-LCC experienced record enrollment in its history during Fall 2010 with 3,793 curriculum students.
-The College ranks 15th in enrollment among the 58 community colleges in the state.
-As a world class community college, LCC continues to expand its programs and services to meet the needs of the citizens it serves.
+LCC experienced record enrollment in its history during fall 2010 with 3,793 curriculum students.
+The College is ranked 15th in enrollment among the 58 community colleges in the state.
+As a world-class community college, LCC continues to expand its programs and services to meet the needs of the citizens it serves.